dfhoughton/TPath/README.md

 =====

 A Perl implementation of TreePath, a library for XPath-like queries of any tree data structure.
-The full documentation of this library will be available on the CPAN as soon as I release it there.
+The full documentation of this library is available on the CPAN.
+See https://metacpan.org/module/TPath.